 I went to New York with a friend not long ago, just for a couple of days, to see a bunch of Broadway shows.
 We were only going to be out of town from Tuesday to Friday morning, for about 70 hours total, so we were able to get away with just using carry-on luggage, thereby saving us the time of having to pick up our luggage from baggage claim, as well as the worry of them losing our bags or breaking something in them.

-Since I grew up in Brooklyn and Staten Island, whenever I’m in Manhattan, the times when we’re not in shows are generally dedicated to food – either the yummy things, like Continue reading “For Newbies: When An Airline Breaks Something In Your Luggage”
+Since I grew up in Brooklyn and Staten Island, whenever I’m in Manhattan, the times when we’re not in shows are generally dedicated to food – either the yummy things, like Continue reading “What To Do When An Airline Breaks Something In Your Luggage”

 When it comes to making travel reservations, I’m disloyal.
 There, I said it and truth be told I get a bit of a thrill in making that statement.
 You see, I am an Eagle Scout.
 Therefore, loyalty is part of the deal.
 Right here, second on the list behind being trustworthy.